 - 1 cup heavy cream

-To make the filling, add the cream to a small mixing bowl and whip it just until stiff peaks form.
+- To make the filling, add the cream to a medium-sized mixing bowl and whip it just until stiff peaks form.
 Set aside.
-In a medium-sized mixing bowl, use an electric mixer to combine 1 1/2 cups of the Nutella with the cream cheese and powdered sugar.
+In a large mixing bowl, use an electric or rubber spatula mixer to combine 1½ cups of the Nutella with the softened cream cheese.
 Blend until very smooth.
 Now use a rubber spatula to fold in the whipped cream and Frangelico.
 Set the filling aside while you further prepare the crust.

-Now add the filling and smooth the top with a small, off-set metal spatula.
-Sprinkle the remaining praline on top and decorate with the quartered Rocher candies.
-Let the pie refrigerate for at least 2 hours before serving.
+- Now add the filling and smooth the top with a small, off-set metal spatula.
+Sprinkle the remaining praline on top and refrigerate for at least 3 hours before serving.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.